azizzmills/2143-OOP-Mills/Assignments/A07/README.md

 ### Scores
 <img src= "Scores.PNG" width="200">
-- The amount of times player dodges and gets hit when game is complete
+-The amount of times player dodges and gets hit when game is complete

 ### Status
 <img src= "Status.PNG" width="200">
-- Decides whether the player wins or loses based on the amount of points gained
+-Decides whether the player wins or loses based on the amount of points gained

 ### Game
 <img src= "Game.PNG" width="200">
-- It is the "int main" to run the game
+-It is the "int main" to run the game